Mental Health Facilities Syracuse, UT

 Cold Creek Behavioral Health Outpatient Services - 7.0 miles from Syracuse, UT

 Cold Creek Behavioral Health Outpatient Services is a mental health clinic in Kaysville, UT, located at 521 North Sportsplex Drive, in the 84037 zip code.
-Cold Creek Behavioral Health Outpatient Services provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Cold Creek Behavioral Health Outpatient Services offers couples/family therapy, individual psychotherapy and behavior modification to seniors 65 or older, young adults and adults.
-Cold Creek Behavioral Health Outpatient Services also supports transitional age young adults, people requiring dual diagnosis treatment and people with PTSD.
-More services at Cold Creek Behavioral Health Outpatient Services include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and diet and exercise counseling.
+Cold Creek Behavioral Health Outpatient Services provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Cold Creek Behavioral Health Outpatient Services offers group therapy, cognitive behavioral therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Cold Creek Behavioral Health Outpatient Services also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+More services at Cold Creek Behavioral Health Outpatient Services include family psychoeducation, housing services and case management.

 Learn More